Rotavirus Vaccine: What You Need to Know

 In some cases, your child's health care provider may decide to postpone rotavirus vaccination to a future visit.

 Infants with minor illnesses, such as a cold, may be vaccinated.
 Infants who are moderately or severely ill should usually wait until they recover before getting rotavirus vaccine.

 Your child's health care provider can give you more information.

 Risks of a vaccine reaction

-- Babies might become irritable or have mild, temporary diarrhea or vomiting after getting a dose of rotavirus vaccine.
+- Irritability or mild, temporary diarrhea or vomiting can happen after rotavirus vaccine.

 What if there is a serious problem?